JonArno Lawson

 JonArno Lawson is a Canadian writer who has published many books for children and adults, was born in Hamilton, Ontario and raised in nearby Dundas.
 He now lives in Toronto, Ontario, with his wife and three children.

 Career and education

 Lawson has a BA in English Literature from McGill University.
 He also studied briefly at St. John's College (Annapolis/Santa Fe), and at McMaster University in Hamilton, Ontario.
-He has taught children's poetry in the Master of Arts in Children’s Literature Program at Simmons College, Boston, and at iSchool at UBC.
+He has taught children's poetry in the Master of Arts in Children’s Literature Program at Simmons University, Boston, and at University of British Columbia School of Information.

 He has been recognized for his nonsense poetry.